Inside: Learn what frugal decluttering is and how to practice it in your home.

 When you practice frugal decluttering, you may also try upcycling or repurposing items.
 It’s particularly attractive when it can save or make you money.

 If you enjoy upcycling, there are a myriad of projects you can find on Pinterest.
 If you have extra coffee mugs you can upcycle them into a planter.
 Have a dresser that is missing a drawer?
 You can add baskets and turn it into a media console.

 The danger for people who enjoy this kind of thing can be thinking EVERYTHING can be upcycled into something cool.
 While that may be true, the reality is many of those projects take extra time and sometimes extra supplies you may not have on hand.

 This desire to repurpose items I got for free or at a deep discount led me to eventually pursue simplicity after being overwhelmed with all the upcycle project pieces that took over my garage.

-While I still enjoy a good DIY project, I’ve significantly cut back on my project pieces and rarely pick things up off the side of the road anymore.
+While I still enjoy a good DIY project, I got rid of all of my project pieces and very rarely pick things up off the side of the road anymore.
 Now that’s progress.

 Getting rid of clutter